joaomosm/marvel-comics/README.md

  - install js dependencies: `yarn install`
  - start the server: `yarn start`

+After all these steps, everything should be up and running.
+The root URL is `localhost:3001`.

 ## Dependencies
 #### Rails
  - [pg](https://github.com/ged/ruby-pg) - Ruby interface to the PostgreSQL RDBMS